 - No music

-- No self loving… if ya know what I’m sayin
+- No self-loving… if ya know what I’m saying

-Seriously, this was hands down the most difficult thing I’ve ever gone through.
+Seriously, the silent retreat was hands down the most difficult thing I’ve ever gone through.
 Broken bones, broken hearts, the death of the most beautiful woman in the world, you name it – it doesn’t compare.
-When the only thing you can do all day is sit, meditate, and live inside your own head you go real deep… I mean real deep down the rabbit hole.
+When the only thing you can do all day sits, meditate, and live inside your own head you go real deep… I mean really deep down the rabbit hole.

 And guess what?